 Few tangible artifacts remain from the Lapita peoples, but in recent years their exquisitely decorated pottery has been unearthed in many locations including Viti Levu Island in the Republic of Fiji, Taumako, the largest of the Duff Islands, and their namesake Lapita beach in the northern Koné commune of New Caledonia.
 The Fiji sherds (fragments of ceramics) came from vessels of many sizes, pots, cups, serving dishes and more, and were identified as Lapita in part by their dentate stamp markings, a comb-like tool pressed into wet clay to create complex patterns, and in part by the repeated motif of human faces and dancing figures—iconography that influences oceanic art to this day.

 Got questions, comments or corrections about Lapita Expansion?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Lapita Expansion, History's greatest navigators, and the beautiful vessels they left behind," in Obelisk Art History, Published July 21, 2019; last modified November 25, 2022, http://www.arthistoryproject.com/timeline/the-ancient-world/prehistoric-oceania/.